tc39/proposal-smart-pipelines/readme.md

 functions.** See the section on [inner blocks][].

 ##### Static analyzability
-Early errors help the editing JavaScript developer avoid common footguns at compile time, such as preventing them from accidentally omitting a topic reference where they meant to put one.
+[Early errors][] help the editing JavaScript developer avoid common [footguns][] at compile time, such as preventing them from accidentally omitting a topic reference where they meant to put one.
 For instance, if `x |> 3` were not a syntax error, then it would be a useless operation and almost certainly not what the developer intended.
+Situations like these should be statically detectable and cause compile-time [early errors][].

 Similarly, if the topic reference is used outside of a pipeline RHS’s scope, such as in `export function () { # }`, then this is also almost certainly a developer error.
+This too should be a compile-time early error.

 #### “Make my code easier to read.”
 The new syntax should increase the human readability and writability of much